Star Wars: The Last Jedi (2017)

 Because I’m not as invested in these films as die-hard fans are, I just go in to them hoping for an enjoyable film that works by itself, I don’t hugely care about how it ties in with the wide canon of books and TV shows, ideally just that it follows on nicely from the last one.
 This does follow on, though there’s passionate debate about how well it does so.

 This film offers us something new, shockingly it’s the first film in the series that hasn’t featured a Deathstar.
-Beyond that it develops characters in ways that have maybe been hinted before but never shown.
+Beyond that, it develops characters in ways that have maybe been hinted before but never shown.
 The varied abilities and viewpoints of those with the force are showcased, with the ongoing wider conflict and personal character development all brought to bear on the narrative.
-It actively addresses many questions raised by ‘The Force Awakens’ though the answers may not always be what was expected or hoped for and develops the legacy characters far more fully than the brief appearances in the last episode.
+It actively addresses many questions raised by ‘The Force Awakens’, though the answers may not always be what was expected or hoped for, while aiming to develop the legacy characters far more fully than the brief appearances in the last episode.

 Lots happens in this movie, it’s never boring, there are multiple story arcs and locations developing at the same time, cutting between up to four main sets of characters in different places for most of the film.
 The film has a fantastic opening, starting things off in the midst of an intense space battle that gets things going at full speed and puts the ‘war’ in ‘Star Wars’.
 Then the over the next two and a half hours it moves the episodic story on a huge amount from ‘The Force Awakens’, developing almost all the recurring characters significantly.
 Though it’s obviously setting up some things for the third of the new episodes it doesn’t feel overly cautious about reserving things for J. J. Abrams.
 Rian Johnson touches on almost everything established in ‘The Force Awakens’ and starts a few balls rolling for the third, rarely leaving frustrating dangling threads that are just to entice audiences back for the sequel.
 Though this film does so much, I’m not worried that it’s taking all the steam from the next, I’m sure there will be more than enough to work with for that to be a great movie but hopefully it’ll be a deeper exploration of some ideas that have so far only been briefly raised or tackled.